 What is Armed Forces Day?

 Armed Forces Day in the UK takes place each year on the last Saturday in June (since it was introduced in 2009).
-In 2019, it will be on Saturday 29th June, although in some areas events will be held on other dates near this time.
-The National Event will this year take place in Salisbury, along with hundreds of other events - many subsidised with taxpayers' money - around the UK.
+In 2020, it will be on Saturday 27th June, although in some areas events will be held on other dates near this time.
+The National Event will this year take place in Scarborough, along with hundreds of other events - many subsidised with taxpayers' money - around the UK.
 Thankfully, there will also be protests, vigils and alternative events in many places.

 Armed Forces Day was introduced in 2009, in the wake of widespread public criticism of the wars in Iraq and Afghanistan.
 With opposition to war on the rise, Armed Forces Day was one of several attempts to build up support for war by the back door - by promoting uncritical praise for the armed forces.
 Like the increase in cadet forces and "military ethos" programmes in schools, Armed Forces Day has fuelled the rise of militarism in everyday life in the UK.